javiercrowsoft/CrowSoft-Cairo/docs/how it works.md

 Domain

- This database contains the domain definition (cairo database connection settings and company and user list)
+ This database contains the domain definition (cairo database connection settings and the list of companies and users)

 Cairo